Programs Supporting Inclusion

 Craig Carnaroli, Executive Vice President

 Individuals from different backgrounds, with diverse life experiences and different perspectives, create a richer academic environment.
 A more diverse faculty, workforce, and student body helps to bring innovative approaches to problems and new ways of thinking.
-As such, an emphasis on diversity is not just ‘the right thing to do’ but it is important for our success in academic medicine.
-We should embrace our diversity as a strength.

-J. Larry Jameson, Executive Vice President
+J. Larry Jameson, Interim President